loveencounterflow/Species-Characterum-Sinensium/README.md

 * sup. superior
 * int. intectus (without the upper part)
 * nud. nudus (without the lower part)
+* plen. plenus (full form in contradistinction to a reduced one, eg.  㠀 Avis plen. montis in contradistinction to the more common 島 Avis nud. montis)
 * der. derectus ('upright' look-alike, as in 月 luna, ⺝ luna der.)
 * dcs.
 X decussatus (crossed with X)
+* ↔ cnv. conversus
+* ↻ rot. rotatus
+* ↕ inv. inversus

 * quad. quadratus
 * pyr. pyramidalis (?)